Uniqueness of the zeta transformation in operator K-theory: Introduction

 The range of the invariant is more subtle.
 Computing the range amounts to identifying when a morphism on the invariant lifts to a $^\ast$-homomorphism between the involved C$^\ast$-algebras $A$ and $B$.
 There are obstructions to lifting given by certain natural transformations connecting the components of the invariant.
 In the traceless setting such as in \cite{Kirchberg, Phillips}, the morphisms between $K_*$ and $K_*(\,\cdot\,;\mathbb Z/n\Z)$ which admit lifts are precisely those compatible with the \emph{Bockstein operatations}, see \cite{Bodig1,Bodig2}.

 In addition to managing Bockstein operations, complications emerge whenever tracial data is present.
 In \cite{Thomsen2}, motivated by \cite{Det}, natural transformations

 are developed.
 We revisit this sequence in Section~\ref{Traces}.
 However, there are still morphisms on the level of the classifying invariant for which these natural transformations, alongside the Bockstein operations, are compatible and yet do not arise from $^\ast$-homomorphisms of the C$^\ast$-algebras.
 The missing ingredient is another collection of natural transformations $\zeta^n \colon K_0(\, \cdot \, ; \Z/n\Z) \rightarrow \Ka$ for $n\geq 2$ that binds the tracial data encoded in \eqref{introSeq} to $K_0(\, \cdot \, ; \Z/n\Z)$.
-Compatibility with this family of natural transformations and the ones mentioned above is sufficient to identify which homomorphisms of the invariant lift to $^\ast$-homomorphisms between the classifiable C$^\ast$-algebras; the final statement is found in Theorem B in \cite{Class}.
+Compatibility with this sequence of natural transformations and the previously mentioned ones is sufficient to identify which morphisms of the invariant lift to $^\ast$-homomorphisms between classifiable C$^\ast$-algebras; the final statement is found in Theorem B in \cite{Class}.

-Such natural transformations $\zeta^n$ were introduced, independently, in \cite{GLN:zeta} and \cite{Class}.
+These natural transformations $\zeta^n$ were introduced, independently, in \cite{GLN:zeta} and \cite{Class}.
 Their constructions are of very different natures.
 The one in \cite{GLN:zeta} was obtained abstractly via the existence of a (unnatural) splitting of the quotient map $\minusa_A \colon \Ka(A) \rightarrow K_1(A)$ for each $C^*$-algebra $A$, while the one of \cite{Class} was explicitly built using the de la Harpe--Skandalis determinant of \cite{Det}.
 We provide a recap on the construction in Section~\ref{Traces}.
 A hands-on computation in the forthcoming paper \cite{Class2} will prove that these two natural transformations coincide.
 We demonstrate an alternative proof of this and, moreover, establish an abstract characterization of $\zeta^n$, yielding a uniqueness result for $\zeta^n$.
 In the following, $\nu^n_0 \colon K_0(\, \cdot \, ; \Z/n\Z) \rightarrow K_1$ denotes one of the aforementioned Bockstein operations.

 \begin{thm} For each $n\geq 2$, there exists a unique natural transformation $\zeta^n \colon K_0(\, \cdot \, ; \Z/n\Z) \rightarrow \Ka$ such that $\minusa \circ \zeta^n = \nu^n_0$. \end{thm}